ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 }
 ~~~~

 Now we can create `Located<Expr>` to track positions.
-But there's a challenge: when we transform an expression, what happens to the location?
+Here lies a question in that when we transform an expression, what happens to the location?

 ### Preserving Locations Through Transformations